 Anyone wanting to shop for souvenirs while in Dubai should visit the souqs.
-Not only are the souvenirs sold for cheap – spices, perfumes, and coffee can also be found for a great bargain if haggled wisely.
+Not only are the souvenirs sold cheap, but spices, perfumes, and coffee can also be found for a great bargain if haggled wisely.

 #12 Ski Dubai

 Imagine skiing in the desert!
 Yes, Dubai also has that!
-Ski Dubai is a large ski resort located inside Mall of the Emirates.
-The temperature inside is always maintained at around 2 degrees and you will find snow all year round.
+Ski Dubai is a large ski resort in the Mall of the Emirates.
+The temperature inside is always maintained at around 2 degrees, and you will find snow all year round.

-#13 Ferrari World
+#14 Ferrari World

 If you want a thrill, head to Ferrari World!
-This is most famous for having the world’s fastest roller coaster with a speed of 240 km/h, making it a much-loved amusement park for kids during the holidays.
+This is most famous for having the world’s fastest roller coaster, with a speed of 240 km/h, making it a much-loved amusement park for kids during the holidays.

-#14 Palm Jumeirah
+#15 Palm Jumeirah